Teaching graphic novels? I have taught graphic novels and have them in my classroom library.

 Then, as we read, we realized that certain characters had repeated colors.
 Were the colors telling readers their ages?
 Their personalities?
 In a graphic novel, I feel like the color choices are part of the indirect characterization.

 The fonts matter, too.
 Some fonts are standard, but whispers and asides might be wavy.
 A “thwack” sound effect might be bubble letters floating away.
-This component is something that students see in advertising and media, and I found it important to highlight that the author was using the font to send a message.
+These effects are something that students see in advertising and media, and I found it important to highlight that the author was using the font to send a message.

 Notice the images.

 Images do not replace the message.
-The images emphasize and reinforce the message.
+Instead, the images and the layout emphasize and reinforce the message.
 Often, pages won’t have words.
-Instead, students must draw conclusions from the pictures.
+Students must draw conclusions from the pictures.

 They can do this, and that is because the images are so detailed.
 Discuss these images, and then discuss the various interpretations.
 Often, students have conclusions from both the images and the words.
 Talk about how they are intertwined and affect each other.